Hiking in the Great Smoky Mountains National Park: Other trails in the area

-Trails: Clingmans Dome
+Trails: Kuwohi

-The highest point both in the State of Tennessee and along the Appalachian Trail, Clingmans Dome is also the hub of numerous dayhikes and longer backpacking trips.
+The highest point both in the State of Tennessee and along the Appalachian Trail, Kuwohi is also the hub of numerous dayhikes and longer backpacking trips.
 The mountain itself is one of the most popular destinations in the national park, as a seven-mile (11 km) paved road allows visitors to park only a half mile from the concrete observation tower erected in 1963, from which views into several states (on clear days) are available.